Pablo-bit7/We_Think_Code/README.md

 ---

 ### 5. Limitations
-- File and function names are predefined and must not be altered.
+- File and function names were predefined not be altered.
 - Features are implemented as standalone modules, focusing on the internal processes for bootcamp management.

 ---

 ### 6. Acknowledgements
-This project is part of the curriculum at **WTC** (**WeThinkCode_**).
-Special thanks to mentors and peers for their guidance and support.
+This project was part of the bootcamp curriculum at **WTC** (**WeThinkCode_**).
+It now serves as the foundation for developing a more advanced bootcamp management tool, BootBuddy.

+Special thanks to the mentors and peers for their guidance, assistance and support!